postsharp/Metalama.Samples/examples/README.md

 uid: samples
 ---

-# Examples
+# Commented Examples

-The following table shows some examples that demonstrate how to use Metalama.
+This chapter shows a few examples that demonstrate how to use Metalama.
+Each of them is designed as a tutorial, progressively introducing features of growing complexity.
+You can use these examples to support your learning process.

 | Example                               | Description                                                                                                     |
 |---------------------------------------|-----------------------------------------------------------------------------------------------------------------|